About Australian Plays

 We also facilitate the production of Australian plays through our copy licensing and production licensing services.

-Red Door is an evolutionary step in the ASC’s longstanding tradition of collecting, promoting and distributing contemporary Australian playwriting.
-It chisels out a niche in the ASC catalogue where a curator’s passion for particular plays can be shared and celebrated, discussed, challenged and interrogated.
+Red Door is an evolutionary step in our longstanding tradition of collecting, promoting and distributing contemporary Australian playwriting.
+It chisels out a niche in our catalogue where a curator’s passion for particular plays can be shared and celebrated, discussed, challenged and interrogated.

 Red Door presents a selection of extraordinary, vivid and emotionally intense plays, but more than this, it is also our playground for invention, technological innovation and all manner of creative geekery.
-In additionto wonderful playscripts, you may expect to find some neat bells and whistles when you venture through the Red Door.
+In addition to wonderful playscripts we feature filmed interviews with the Red Door playwrights.

 The ASC’s archived collection represents a unique insight into the development of Australian performance writing over the past 30 years.
 It contains 1,157 plays which were distributed in manuscript form by the Australian Script Centre at various times during the organisation’s 30-year history but which were subsequently withdrawn from the current catalogue for a variety of reasons.